SEO and SEM: Why Your Business Needs Both to Grow

 - Search Results: This is the list of items that show up after you type or say a phrase or question into a search engine.

 - Paid Search Results: These are results that brands or businesses paid to show up in response to your search phrase.
 They are usually set off by a different color or with the word “ad” beneath the title.
 Sometimes they’re easy to distinguish and other times they’re not.

 - Organic Search Results: These are results that are NOT paid for.

 As you can see in the image below, the top two results for the search term “SEO strategy” are ads.
 The third result, which is the ‘featured snippet,’ is an organic search result.

 An entire industry has risen up around SEO and SEM because both are critical to driving business growth.

 If you want to thrive in today’s modern digital world, invest the time and resources into a smart online marketing strategy that includes both SEO and SEM tactics.
 If you’re not sure how to do that or where to start, call OBI Creative.

-Our digital team is ready and able to help you attract more of the right people to your web pages today.
+Our digital team is fluent in SEO and SEM.
+We’re ready and able to help you attract more of the right people to your web pages today.